MSeidelFed/KineticMSI/README.md

 ## Step 2 - Spatial dynamics of the tracer

 Following the enrichment calculation procedure, and aiming at taking advantage of the gained spatial dimensions provided by MSI, we explored the kinetics of the tracer in the tissue.
-To do that we built a fuction that uses percentages of enrichment from specific mass features to reconstruct the tissue slide gaining insigths on which areas, if at all, of the tissue have incorporated more tracer.
+To do that we built a fuction that uses percentages of enrichment from specific mass features to reconstruct the tissue slide gaining insigths on which tissue areas, if at all, have incorporated more tracer.
 The function has a dependency to the Cardinal R package (https://www.bioconductor.org/packages/release/bioc/html/Cardinal.html).

 ```
 if(!require(Cardinal)) {BiocManager::install("Cardinal"); require(Cardinal)}